 Planting & Care

-Planting instructions (potted): When growing the pepper plant indoors, ensure you place it in location that receives a minimum of 4 hours of sunlight daily.
+1. Planting: When growing the pepper plant indoors, ensure you place it in a location that receives a minimum of 4 hours of sunlight daily.
 The area also needs to be humid so you can emulate an outdoor or greenhouse type of environment.
 You can use a humidifier or mist the plant daily to accomplish this.

 |Amount of Order||Shipping Charge|